OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/README.md

 ## Before using

-- The implementation was tested to operate using R version 4.4.1.
+- The implementation was tested to operate using `R` version 4.4.1.
-- Data requirements should be read and followed before running.
+- To start over, it is important to deletee all "output" files.
+- The code currently works only with complete data.

 ## Repository structure